 You may also view the individual strategies: (bookmarks are available but do not work in Microsoft Chrome browsers at this time.)

-Issue Papers form the foundation of the Report and strategies.
-These technical white papers are living documents that continue to evolve in response to on-going information and input.
+These technical white papers form the foundation of the Report and strategies and are living documents that continue to evolve in response to on-going information and input.
 They also form the basis for ordinance development or agreement revisions.

 Working together to make Aloha-Reedville great